Courses Offered at Sedona Sky Academy

 California is unique in giving 10 units per class per year.
 Our graduation requirement of 22 units equals 220 in California.

 Except for the summer session, a block schedule is followed at Sedona Sky Academy.
-Three classes are scheduled each day, with a different three classes scheduled on alternating days, totaling six core classes that a student can take each semester.
+Four core classes are scheduled each day, with different classes scheduled on alternating days, totaling six core classes that a student can take each semester.